LNMA/course_management_system-controller-view/README.md

 13. mysql 8 using as database.
 14. spring orm side by side with hibernate.
 15. spring Ioc used at level dao and service also controllers.

+>What are the features the project provides?

+1. login and sign up pages with suitable validation.
+2. home pages for each user according to its permission.
+3. search service, can search for user, course, material, feedback.
+4. edit and view user profile.
+5. search for course only.
+6. review page to account and course.
+7. student join service with suitable validation.
+8. logout service.
+9. course home page.
+10. instructor role can edit its course info.
+11. course search service can search at course material, feedback.
+12. exit from course, and change user status.
+13. user status can see at account review page online/offline, at course/out course.
+14. user notification for new material, feedback.
+15. feedback for each course, can post text/image/text-image post.
+16. comment at feedback service, can user write comment for each post.
+17. edit/delete feedback service.
+18. material service for each course, can users view/add/edit material according to its role.
+19. material can be link, image, pdf files.
+20. ajax used often to submit form, that mean reload page is neglected.
+21. admin only can register instructor users, export attendace student sheet.
+23. after user finish sign up process email will be send at user email to valid user account.
+24. show user joined courses at home page.
+25. review account show user info plus status plus joined courses list.
+26. review course page show course info plus member list plus join to course service.
+27. add course service provide to instructor role.
+28. secuirity present at all level.